dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 ### Creating consent materials for fully confidential research

-We also have a [template consenyt materials](https://docs.google.com/document/d/1ilYXwrrkl9s4jMRkJm3uCWAON6bnEeYinKvPd-VOz8k/) for fully confidential research activities.
+We also have [template consent materials](https://docs.google.com/document/d/1ilYXwrrkl9s4jMRkJm3uCWAON6bnEeYinKvPd-VOz8k/) for fully confidential research activities.

 In fully confidential research, our client does not learn the identity of our participants, has no access to research notes, recordings or other data, and is not involved in analysis.
 They receive only fully anonymised findings.